rowinskidamian/charity_application/README.md

 Charity application where you can add donations for people in need.

 <b>Coders goal:</b> build backend for already designed layout (graphics and CSS) and UX logic.
-Stack: Java, Spring Boot, Thymeleaf (views), REST api, JUnit 5 tests, JavaScript.
+Stack: Java, Spring Boot, Thymeleaf (views with i18n), REST api, JUnit 5 tests, JavaScript.
 <b>Focus to use:</b> Thymeleaf(views), api endpoints (REST), testing (JUnit5).

 <b>What was ready and implemented</b>: graphics, layout, CSS, JS (app.js).